tuomascode/Sanapeli/README.md

 Known issues

-There were some issues with the .csv and .txt files, so the code might need to fix the csv file to work properly.
+There were some issues with the .csv and .txt files and the finnish letters such as ä and ö, so the code might need to fix the csv file to work properly.

 A lof of the code is in Finnish and there aren't a lot of comments.
 I would fix these issues if the game had a future.
 For now, it is just a portfolio entry.